SFH-Foundation/sfhfoundation/docs/prescriptions/index.md

-title: Guides to the Optimum Life
+title: Prescriptions for the Optimum Life

 description: Overview of the various guides and maps provided by Shaykh Fadhlalla Haeri

-# Guides to the Optimum Life
+# Prescriptions for the Optimum Life

 <div markdown="1" class="card article sidebar center">